some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-SOME/IP directly support the two most used transport protocols of the Internet: User Datagram Protocol (UDP) and Transmission Control Protocol (TCP).
+SOME/IP directly supports the two most used transport protocols of the Internet: User Datagram Protocol (UDP) and Transmission Control Protocol (TCP).
 While UDP is a very lean transport protocol supporting only the most important features (multiplexing and error detecting using a checksum), TCP adds additional features for achieving a reliable communication.
 TCP can not only handle bit errors but also segmentation, loss, duplication, reordering, and network congestion; thus, TCP is the more powerful transport protocol.

 .. feat_req:: ⓘ
     :id: feat_req_someip_452